hbldh/pymetawear/docs/source/index.rst

 PyMetawear is meant to be a thin wrapper around the `MetaWear C++ API <https://github.com/mbientlab/Metawear-CppAPI>`_, providing a more Pythonic interface.
-It has support for several different Python packages for Bluetooth Low Energy communication:
+It has support for two different Python packages for Bluetooth Low Energy communication:

 - `pygatt <https://github.com/peplin/pygatt>`_
 - `pybluez <https://github.com/karulis/pybluez>`_ with
   `gattlib <https://bitbucket.org/OscarAcena/pygattlib>`_
-- `bluepy <https://github.com/IanHarvey/bluepy>`_ (not completely functional yet)

 PyMetaWear can be run with Python 2 or 3 with both backends, but only with the `pygatt` backend for Python 3.5.
 It builds and runs on Linux systems, and can be built on Windows, given that Visual Studio Community 2015 has been installed first, but there is no working backend for Windows BLE yet.

 Contents